Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Experimental Results

 \subsection{Comparison to Baselines}

-We now compare our method with the state-of-the-art methods on RealEstate10K and ACID.
-Table~\ref{table:quan} shows quantitative results for both datasets.
-Implicit methods, LookOut~\cite{ren2022look} and InfZero~\cite{li2022infinitenature}, aim at long-term novel view synthesis, so they fall short of balancing both objectives in relatively small view changes.
+\textbf{RealEstate10K and ACID Dataset.} Table~\ref{table:quan} shows quantitative results for both datasets.
+Implicit methods, LookOut~\cite{ren2022look} and InfZero~\cite{li2022infinitenature} aim at long-term novel view synthesis, so they fall short of balancing both objectives in relatively small view changes.
 Also, another implicit method GeoFree~\cite{rombach2021geometry} reports a lower FID than explicit methods such as SynSin~\cite{wiles2020synsin} and PixelSynth~\cite{rockwell2021pixelsynth}, but its PSNR-vis is lower.
 This shows that previous methods suffer from the seesaw problem.
 However, our method consistently achieves the highest PSNR-vis in all splits on both datasets, which means our method better preserves reprojected contents than previous methods.
 As observed in \cite{rockwell2021pixelsynth, ren2022look}, we note that SynSin and its variant (i.e., SynSin-6x) often produce entirely gray images in out-of-view regions, resulting they still performing competitive results in PSNR-all of the medium and large split.
 This observation explains that our method performs slightly worse on PSNR-all and better on PSNR-vis for the medium and large split than SynSin~\cite{wiles2020synsin}.
 Our method also achieves the lowest FID in all splits on both datasets, and this demonstrates that our method generates better quality images with filling compatible pixels regardless of view changes.
 Considering this, our method stably outperforms previous methods in all splits.
+Furthermore, SSIM and LPIPS metrics validate that our method consistently generates high-quality images that align well with human perception.
+The slight performance degradation observed in comparison to explicit methods on the medium and large splits of RealEstate10K can be attributed to the fact that the SSIM tends to yield higher average values for the overall blurred images, which is the same problem in the PSNR.